jtpeller/math-book/0-Prologue/1-Numbers.md

 Numbers are the most fundamental block of mathematics.
 They represent a quantity.
 Some amount of something.
 You work with numbers (do something to numbers) using [operations](./2-Operations.md).

-Numbers are therefore used to represent a quantity of something.
-Naturally, they can be used to count how many of an object.
-Say you open your fridge and find that you have 452 cartons of apple juice (you must have a substantial fridge and a large apple juice budget), or maybe your desk has 4 legs and 1 surface.
+Since numbers represent a quantity, they can intuitively be used to count how many of an object.
+Say you open your fridge and find that you have 452 cartons of apple juice (you must have a substantial fridge and a large apple juice budget), or maybe your look at your desk and count 4 legs, 1 surface, and 3 drawers.

-Numbers are therefore most commonly used to count items.
 You can count in partial values, too.
 For instance, you drank half of one of your apple juice cartons.
 After painstakingly counting again, you could say you now have 451.5 cartons of apple juice!
 Now, those aforementioned [operations](./2-Operations.md) will make your life easier by not having to count every time you drink your apple juice.
 (Instead, you might *subtract*).

-Regardless, we need to talk about the numbers.
+Now, we need to talk about the numbers.
 All of them.
 Every single number you can think of will be discussed here.
 That's right, even that number that you just imagined in your head, right now while you're reading this.

+Notice that numbers have units too.
+They often represent some quantity of *something*.
+The 452 **apple juice cartons**, 4 **legs of a desk**, etc. Here, the *something* is the unit; in this case, apple juice cartons or legs of a desk.
+However, there are scenarios where numbers may not represent a specific quantity; these are ***unitless*** numbers and are often used to scale, factor, or offset other numbers that do have meaning.
+Regardless, this is primarily a topic for applied mathematics subjects like Physics or Engineering.

 ## Representation of Numbers